 DASA Technology Services

-DASA Tech was the first business service to be fully centralized.
-Established in 2008 by Dr. Leslie Dare, Director, the operation began consolidation with the creation of DASA in 2012, and achieved full centralization with its current structure in January, 2017.
+DASA Tech was the first business service to be fully centralized and achieved full centralization with its current structure in January 2017.
 The current operation, which continually seeks opportunities to better serve our division, was heavily influenced by an external review conducted in 2015, which evaluated overall services and structure.

 DASA Facilities Planning and Management